build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 Why not deploy on a Friday?
 During my career, I accepted that we didn't deploy on Fridays (or on holiday eves, New Year's Eve, or any other date considered "important") simply because it was too risky.
 Everything seemed to make sense because I was afraid every time we deployed, the users felt the problems, the most experienced people on the team said that it was risky and, many times, the management people prohibited deploying on specific dates, unless it was to put out a fire.

 After a while, I understood the value of asking and understanding the "why" and, mainly, the "why not" of each thing.

-- Can someone be with us overnight to follow the deploy?
-- Can someone follow the deploy on Sunday?
-- Nobody deploys on Fridays.
-Do we have a deal??
-- Holiday tomorrow.
-No deploys, PLEASE!
-- No deploy because John had a particular problem and won't be able to be with us, ok?
-- Our biggest customer has requested that we do not any deploy next week.
-- Someone knows how update this cluster?
-There is no documentation and we must to update due security reasons.

-For each situation, the answers to the "why?" or "why not?" evidence a lack of technical capabilities, well-established processes , measurement/evaluation capabilities, and cultural capabilities.
+The answers to the "why?" or "why not?" in my experience have shown a lack of technical capabilities, well-established processes , measurement/evaluation capabilities, and cultural capabilities.
 Actions related to these capabilities aim to mitigate risks and, as a consequence, reduce the "fear of deploy" and increase organizational performance.
 Technical capabilities are by far the most exploited by organizations, especially in the early stages of DevOps adoption.
 It is possible to invest in automation of the deploy process to mitigate risks during deploy, for example.
 However, if the culture is not aligned or if there is not good communication between people on the teams, it is unlikely that the investment will impact the organization's performance in the long term.

-The "fear of deploy" and its consequences for people and organizations is fundamentally based on **uncertainty** and **lack of knowledge**.
-By embracing the DevOps culture, organizations must invest in technical capabilities, promote knowledge creation, and develop people and processes to fight uncertainty and lack of knowledge.

-In this article, I will share some examples of what should be avoided and practices to mitigate the risks and reduce the pain in the deployment process, which requires technical, cultural, and process capabilities of organizations ready to deploy on Fridays.
+By embracing the DevOps culture, organizations must invest in technical capabilities, promote knowledge sharing and creation, and develop people and processes.
+In this article, I will share some examples of what should be avoided and practices to mitigate the risks and reduce the pain in the deployment process in organizations ready to deploy on Fridays.

-## Keep independent teams
+## Maintain independence between teams

-I've heard of a recurring meeting where the goal was to define the order in which teams would make changes to services and the order to deploy in subsequent weeks.
-It was a synchronization and coordination meeting between the teams, as the structure of the software in relation to the organizational structure did not allow the teams to work independently.
-To make it worse, some services had yet to have their owners defined.
+Avoid the need for synchronization and coordination meeting between the teams.
+This happens when the structure of the software in relation to the organizational structure do not allow the teams to work independently.
+I've been dismayed to see cases where a recurring meeting was required, where the goal was to define the order in which teams would make changes to services and the order to deploy.

 Deploy processes that require synchronization and coordination activities must be identified and avoided, as they slow down teams and increase management costs.

-In addition, every service must have well-defined owners to avoid the diffusion of responsibility during its life cycle.
+You can learn about real-world teams that enabled independent deployment in a multi-service application reading [this article](https://www.buildon.aws/posts/how-amazon-does-devops-in-real-life/) by Seth Eliot.
+Also, depending on your age, this may be the first time you've heard about "pager".

 ## Identify and avoid coupling

-It's like a fisherman's story, but it's true, I swear to you!
+It's like a fisherman's story, but it's true, I swear to you.
 I once had to coordinate the deploy of more than 20 services to production only because I added an element to an enumeration in one of those services.
 There were more than 20 pull requests in different teams and the order was important.
-A complete nightmare!
-A change that should have taken a morning took weeks to complete!
+A change that should have taken a morning took weeks to complete.

 That coupling and technical debt issue took a heavy toll and was a source of pain in the deploy process.
 We could never do that deploy on a Friday.

-Mapping the coupling (even when it's inevitable) and identifying the costs related is an activity that must be done continuously, to allow the analysis of cheaper ways of coupling and the design of solutions that avoid and reduce the coupling.
+Mapping the coupling (even when it's inevitable), and identifying the costs related, is an activity that must be done continuously.
+This allows the team to be aware of the problem and build solutions to reduce and avoid coupling when possible.

 [In this video](https://www.youtube.com/watch?v=esm-1QXtA2Q), Michael Nygard does an excellent job, as always, of sharing concepts about coupling, especially considering its inevitability.

 ## Work in small batches deployed regularly

 A team I worked on wasted two weeks trying to stabilize software in January after a release freeze between Christmas and New Year's.
-The launch freeze was a request from the business area to minimize the risk of customers experiencing a service interruption during such, as they said, an important time of the year.
+The launch freeze was a request from the management team to minimize the risk of customers experiencing a service interruption during such, as they said, an important time of the year.

 That January was not a good start to the year for the team and neither for the customers.
-The business area discovered that there was no single time of year for the customers.
-The planning for that quarter was compromised due to the unexpected workload, and job satisfaction dropped dramatically during that period.
+There were so many service disruptions, the planning for that quarter was compromised due to the unexpected workload, and job satisfaction dropped dramatically during that period.

-It's a great example of how neglecting the technical aspects of software delivery leads to a deterioration in the team's ability to evolve the software.

 There is no silver bullet regarding increasing reliability in the deployment process.
-However, working in small batches, deployed frequently, rather than large batches, with scheduled deployment is one of the practices that most contribute to reducing risk.
+However, working in small batches, deployed frequently, rather than large batches, with scheduled deployment is one of the practices that most contribute to reducing risk, since the smaller the amount of changes, it is easier to map, understand and monitor the possible side effects.

 ## Use trunk-based development

 Have you ever encountered a repository where it's difficult to determine which branch is in production?
 I can't remember anything that caused me more uncertainty than the repository for a critical service with multiple open branches that, in theory, were ready for production but which contained several commits not yet deployed.

-The main branch of a project should always be in a production-ready state, and the number of commits undeployed in the main branch should be kept to a minimum.
+The main branch of a project should always be in a production-ready state.
 A code merged into the main branch must have been reviewed, statically analyzed, and tested in an automated way, as we will see next.
 Furthermore, this code should go to production continuously as quickly as possible with little or no manual intervention.
 If there are feature branches, they should be removed as part of the merge/deploy process.

-Clare Liguori addressed this topic in [her article](https://aws.amazon.com/builders-library/cicd-pipeline/) on how Amazon stopped using the release captain role.
-The article is an excellent story, and it is interesting to note the role that trunk-based development played at that time.
+Clare Liguori addressed this topic in [her article](https://aws.amazon.com/builders-library/cicd-pipeline/) on how Amazon stopped using the release captain role, who was responsible for coordinating the release of code changes for their team’s services and deploying the release to production.
+It is interesting to note how trunk-based development enabled the improvement of technical capabilities and processes to achieve the objective.

 ## Encourage thoughtful code reviews